 However, this element was deprecated in HTML4.
 Now that HTML5 is the standard, this obsolete tag will likely not render in any modern browsers.

-So what is the process?
-The most important thing to understand is that centering an image today will require CSS.
-You can’t just use HTML, or just CSS for that matter.
-But how youadd CSS to HTML can vary.
+So what is the process for centering an image in HTML?
+The most important thing to understand is that centering an image today will require you to add CSS to HTML.
+You can no longer use HTML exclusively.

-It’s recommended to keep your HTML separate from your CSS by placing your HTML in the body section of an HTML doc and the CSS in the head section or an external stylesheet.
+Generally, it’s recommended to keep your HTML separate from your CSS, but any of these methods will render the same result.
 If you can’t separate them for some reason — maybe the website building platform you’re using keeps them together in the source code editor, for example — then you’ll have to use inline CSS.

-Here’s an example.
-Let’s say you want to change the text color of the first header on your page to red and leave the other headers as is.
-Then you’d set the color property to the hex color code for red (#FF0000), place it within the style attribute, and place the whole thing inside the h2 tag.
-Check it out below.
+Here’s an example of inline CSS in action.
+Let’s say you want to change the text color of the first header on your page and leave the other headers as is.
+You’d set the color property to the hex color code you prefer, place it within the style attribute, and place the whole thing inside the H2 tag.

-Now that we understand the different ways you can write CSS, the phrase “in HTML” likely refers to inline CSS.
-So let’s look at how you can center an image using both HTML and CSS.
+Now that we understand the different ways you can write CSS, let’s look at how you can center an image using both HTML and CSS.

 How to Center an Image in CSS

 There are a number of ways you can center an image, depending on whether you want to center it horizontally or vertically.
-We'll start by looking at how to center an image horizontally since that's simpler.
+We'll start by looking at how to center an image horizontally.